react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 You can use this with `headerTransparent` to render a blur view, for example, to create a translucent header.

+#### `headerStatusBarHeight`

+Extra padding to add at the top of header to account for translucent status bar.
+By default, it uses the top value from the safe area insets of the device.
+Pass 0 or a custom value to disable the default behavior, and customize the height.

 #### `cardShadowEnabled`

 Use this prop to have visible shadows during transitions.
 Defaults to `true`.